WojciechPetty56/awesome-scroll/README.md

     </a>
   </p>

-  Scroll is an EVM-compatible zk-Rollup with a strong proving network
+  Scroll is An EVM-equivalent zk-Rollup with a strong proving network
 </div>

 # Official